-- A change of clothes for the dance call: solid leotards or fitted T-shirts, as well as fitted dance pants, or black or pink tights that can be rolled off of the feet; ballet slippers, jazz slippers, and tap shoes (optional); No jewelry or baggy clothes should be worn
+- A change of clothes for the dance call: solid leotards or fitted T-shirts, as well as fitted dance pants, or black or pink tights that can be rolled off of the feet; ballet slippers or jazz slippers.
+No jewelry or baggy clothes should be worn

 Where To Go

 Auditions are held in the H.F.
 Johnson Fine Arts Center.
 This building is located just south past the chapel.
 Turn right when you pass the chapel heading south.
 There is a visitor parking lot to your left.
 Our building is directly north.
 There are two sets of doors.
-Please enter the southwest doors, turn to your right and go downstairs.
-There are practice rooms available on both floors for pre-audition warm-ups.
+Please enter the southwest doors and head straight down the hallway to our check-in desk.
+Our staff will direct you to a practice room for pre-audition warm-ups.
 View a campus map.